 4) How did you know you were gay?
 Erm.
 Well there’s these things called men and I quite fancy them.
 So much so in fact that I want to have sex with them.
 That was pretty much a giveaway.
 The rest is history.

 5) So you gays all like Kylie/Musical Theatre/want to come on my hen party wearing a pink Stetson?
 We don’t all fit the clichés.
 Lots of us do and that’s fine.
 That’s how stereotypes develop.
 It’s fine to love Kylie, fine to want to drink Barcadi Breezers whilst wearing a pink Stetson and fine to be able to hum all the tunes to The Sound of Music.
-It’s also fine not too.
-I can hum the tunes.
-The other two are a big fat NO. We’re not all anally retentive clean freaks and we’re not all cute, camp or foppish.
+It’s also fine not to.
+We’re not all cute, camp or foppish.
 Life might be easier if we could all be compartmentalised and fitted neatly into our assigned boxes but it’s much more interesting that we don’t.

 6) Gays are so bitchy.
 Really?
 Well if you want that I can have a go.
 Fasten yourself in and I’ll begin.